zendesk/vault-load-testing/README.md

 ## Setup

+If using OSX, make sure your shell is setup to allow enough open files for the number of connections you want.
+`ulimit -S -n <num_connections + 1000>`

  1. Clone this repo.
  2. `pip install -r requirements.txt`.
  3. Run the `prepare.py` script to populate Vault with random secrets.